 - Don’t give your bank account details or sensitive information.

-- These 'Boiler rooms' tend to target people over 65.
-Talk to elder family members and vulnerable people you care for to make sure they know how to spot bogus investments.
+- These 'Boiler rooms' tend to target people over the age of 65 or those who are vulnerable.
+Talk to elderly family members and vulnerable people you care for to make sure they know how to spot bogus investments.

 Spot The Signs